williamajayi/execute_cmd/README.md

 # execute_cmd
 Simple program to steal and email WiFi passwords saved on a Windows system to an attacker.

-It uses Gmail as a default SMTP Server, therefore, it requires you to have a gmail account.
+It uses Gmail as a default SMTP Server, therefore, it requires a gmail account.

 Requirements: